 Not to mention that adding the current pandemic into the mix means your cortisol levels (the stress hormone) are probably all over the place.
 You cannot underestimate the effects of the current climate on your hormones at this time.
-Check out this article for more of an explanation as to how stress and other external factors can throw your cycle out of whack.
 So what can you do to make your period less painful, in every sense?

 On your period, food is your friend